vedantpatel07756/FruitCollectorGame/README.md

 We welcome contributions!
 If you have ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.

-## License

-This Fruit Collector Game is open-source and licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

 Enjoy playing the Fruit Collector Game, and happy coding! 🎮🍎